linode/docs/docs/development/java/how-to-deploy-spring-boot-applications.md

         sudo systemctl restart nginx

 4. The application is accessible through the browser.
-Navigate to the public IP address of the Linode and the `Hello world` should appear.
+Navigate to the public IP address of the Linode and the "Hello world" message should appear.